-Information on diseases for which workers’ compensation has been paid can be found in the Compendium of Workers’ Compensation Statistics
+Information on compensated work-related diseases can be found in the Australian Workers’ Compensation Statistics reports.

 Safe Work Australia is currently focussing on eight occupational diseases: respiratory disease; occupational cancers; contact dermatitis; infectious and parasitic diseases; cardiovascular disease; musculoskeletal disorders; mental disorders; and noise-induced hearing loss.
 Reports are compiled every two years showing information on the incidence of these diseases.